con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The best embodiment of every buddha,
 With eyes the joy of every living being,
 Creator, manifesting varied forms,
-Great sage, most praiseworthy, most venerable, (64)
+Great sage, deserving praise, deserving worship, (64)

 * The ancient translation understands *ātmabhāva* as 'body', whereas VV, and probably also the Kangyur translation, take it to mean *ātmanaḥ bhāva*.
 Based on VV's gloss, the name can be translated: 'foremost reality (bhāva = sattā) of the nature (ātman = svabhāva) of all buddhas.'
 VV's Tib. translation reads as follows for the root text: sangs rgyas kun bdag ngo bo mchog.
 * 64b, *jagadānandalocanaḥ*: Unlike the Tibetan translators, VV understands this compound as a tatpuruṣa: 'the eye of the joy of the world'—i.e. he serves as their eyes of insight insofar as his nature is the discernment of what should be adopted and abandoned.